Instructions for logging on to MyMaths

 Mr Blair's Class

-We are also really lucky to have Spanish lessons with Mrs Lauder every week.
+We are also really lucky to have Mrs Lauder for Spanish.

-The school library is open each morning and lunchtime for us to change our reading books when we have finished our books.
-We note down the page numbers we have read and ask an adult from home to sign the relevant part in our reading diaries.
-Mr Blair will collect our reading diaries on a Monday morning to check they have been signed.
+The school library is open for us on Wednesday mornings to change our reading books when we have finished our books.
+In our planners, we write a brief comment about what we have been reading, note down the page numbers we have read and ask an adult from home to sign the relevant part.
+Mr Blair will collect our reading diaries on a Tuesday morning to check they have been signed.
 The school expectation is for reading diaries to be signed at least 3 times a week.
 It is important to bring our school bags to school everyday to collect letters and other important information.

 Spellings for each week are in our planners.
 Each week we should practise at home 4 times and there is space for this in our planners.
 However, if spellings are completed in another manner (iPads, notebooks etc.) our parents indicate how many times we have done this and we ask them to ensure that they sign the spelling page in our planner.
 Spelling tests will take place on a Friday.

-We need to have PE kits in school throughout the week.
-It is also very important that all of our belongings are clearly named.
+We need to come to school in our PE kits on Monday and Wednesday.
+It is very important that all of our belongings are clearly named.
 If we are wearing earrings, we need to ensure that we are able to remove them for PE or ask our parents/carers to provide tape for them to be covered up to meet health and safety recommendations.
 If we have hair below our shoulders, it should be tied back for PE and our tights should be replaced with socks for PE lessons.